 In late 2018, we took that commitment one step further with Scouts for SDGs (#Scouts4SDGs), mobilising millions of Scouts to make the world’s largest coordinated youth contribution to the SDGs by 2030 (through two million local projects and an additional three billion hours of service).

-We need to work together to achieve these goals, and there are different ways we can all take part.
-As this rolls out, we will also share more information about the SDGs, though you can also see more at the Scouts for SDGs website.
+We need to work together to achieve these goals, and there are different ways we can all take part; check out the Strategy page to learn more.